msik-404/karma-app-posts/README.md

 # Transaction requirements
 Because backend of this microservice uses transactions, mongodb cannot be run in standalone server mode.
 It needs either replica-set or cluster.
 In this case I use single node replica-set.
 Inside  [mongo health-check](https://github.com/msik-404/karma-app-posts/blob/main/docker-compose.yaml#L33) there is a simple script which checks for replica-set status.
-If status indicates that replica-set is uninitiated, initiation happens.
-If initiation is successful, 1 is returned and container is healthy, else container is un-healthy.
+If status indicates that replica-set is not initiated, initiation happens.
+If initiation is successful, 1 is returned and container is healthy, else container is unhealthy.
 Other containers wait for mongo container to become healthy.

 Mongo replica-set authentication minimally requires `keyfile`.